 Understanding the settings for Updates and accessing the Auditing and Reporting data

 Update's reporting and auditing pages will give you a high-level overview of how employees are using and engaging with the Updates tool.
-In this article we will outline who has access to the Updates Reports, the information that they will have access to, and how to interact with the Reports to pull data for different groups of people.
+In this article, we will outline who has access to the Updates Reports, the information they will have access to, and how to interact with the Reports to pull data for different groups.

-To get started, go to the Reporting section of Lattice and navigate to the Updates from the left-hand side.
+To get started, go to the Discovery Navigation bar and navigate to "Updates" from the left-hand side.

-- Managers will have access to this on their "Your Team" page.
+- Managers will have access to this in the "Reporting" page from the Discovery Navigation bar.

-- Managers of Managers will see this on the "Your Team" page.
+- Managers of Managers will see this in the "Reporting" page from the Discovery Navigation bar.

-- Employees with Custom Role Permissions will see this on their "Admin" page.
+- Employees with Custom Role Permissions will see this under their "Admin" page under "Updates."

 What information is available?

-There are three metrics that can be seen in the graph at the top of the Reports page:
+Three metrics can be seen in the graph at the top of the Reports page:

 - Sentiment: the Sentiment graph will show you the average sentiment per group over a period of time.